 ISIS operative plotted Sri Lanka styled bombings in Kerala

-New Delhi, Apr 30: Investigations by the National Investigation Agency have shown that the Islamic State operative arrested in Kerala was inspired by the suicide bomber in Sri Lanka.
+New Delhi, Apr 30: Investigations by the National Investigation Agency (NIA) have shown that the Islamic State operative arrested in Kerala was inspired by the suicide bomber in Sri Lanka.

 The NIA arrested Riyas Aboobacker in connection with the Kerala Islamic State case.
 During his interrogation, he revealed that he was planning suicide strikes in Kerala.
 He said that he was inspired by the mastermind of the Sri Lanka terror attack, Zaharan Hashim.